Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Pruned-ADAPT-VQE algorithm

 \section{Pruned-ADAPT-VQE algorithm}

 Motivated by the various mechanisms that introduce ineffective operators into the ADAPT-VQE ansatz, and recognizing the potential for ansatz compaction, leading to shorter circuits without compromising energy accuracy, we develop an automated algorithm to remove these unnecessary contributions.
-The proposed method systematically eliminates poorly selected operators, those with fading amplitudes, and redundant operators arising from reordering, while preserving operators involved in cooperative interactions.
-To achieve this, we introduce a simple yet effective routine, which we call Pruned-ADAPT-VQE, designed to reduce the computational overhead of ADAPT-VQE.
+The proposed method systematically eliminates poorly selected operators, those with fading parameter values, and redundant operators arising from reordering, while preserving operators involved in cooperative interactions.
+To achieve this, we introduce a simple yet effective routine, which we call Pruned-ADAPT-VQE.

-We recognize that the criterion for removing the $i$th operator from the ansatz must take into account both the magnitude of its amplitude $\theta_i$ and its position within the ansatz.
-To formalize this, we introduce a decision factor $f_i$ for each operator, defined as the product of two functions: one dependent on the operator’s amplitude and the other on its position:
+We recognize that the criterion for removing the $i$th operator from the ansatz must take into account both the magnitude of its parameter $\theta_i$ and its position within the ansatz.
+To formalize this, we introduce a decision factor $f_i$ for each operator, defined as the product of two functions: one dependent on the operator’s parameter and the other on its position:

 where $x_i$ is the relative position of the operator in an ansatz with $N$ operators, given by $x_i=i/N$.
+We use this decision factor evaluated over each operator at each ADAPT-VQE iteration to determine which one will be removed.
 This formulation ensures that both small-amplitude operators and those appearing earlier in the ansatz are systematically evaluated for potential removal.

-Among the possible functions that assign a larger factor to operators with smaller absolute amplitudes, we select the inverse of the squared amplitude, as it naturally disregards the sign of $\theta_i$ and strongly emphasizes operators with near-zero amplitudes:
+Among the possible functions that assign a larger factor to operators with smaller absolute parameter values, we select the inverse of the squared amplitude, as it naturally disregards the sign of $\theta_i$ and strongly emphasizes operators with near-zero parameter values:

-Testing with alternative functions ($|\theta_i^{-n}|$, with $n=0,1,3,4$) did not yield any noticeable advantage or improvement over the choice in equation~\ref{eq:F1_function} (see discussion in Section~\ref{sec:F1_SI} of the Supporting Information).
+Testing with alternative functions ($|\theta_i^{-n}|$, with $n=0,1,3,4$) did not yield any noticeable advantage or improvement over the choice in equation~\ref{eq:F1_function} (see discussion in Section S3 of the Supporting Information).

-Additionally, we prioritize the removal of operators with small amplitudes that appear early in the ansatz.
+Additionally, we prioritize the removal of operators with small parameter values that appear early in the ansatz.
 This prevents the elimination of cooperative operators and accounts for the natural decrease in amplitude of newly added operators as the ansatz approaches convergence.
 To achieve this, we introduce a position-dependent function $F_2$ that decays exponentially with the operator’s position within the ansatz: